LOW-COST COUNSELLING (LCC)

 Severe mental health issues

-Liz McCaughey will be the clinical supervisor for therapists who have not completed their MOC placement unit but who are engaged in the LCC program.
+Liz McCaughey will be the clinical supervisor for all of the therapists who are engaged in the LCC program.

 Register your interest